 Health Benefits Of Red Cabbage

 1. May Reduce The Risk Of Cancer

 “Red cabbage is a cruciferous vegetable that has been shown to help protect against cancer,” says Hanks.
 Studies suggest that anthocyanins provide 36 varieties of anti-cancer chemicals.
 They are said to have many protective and therapeutic roles in human health due to their antioxidant and anti-inflammatory properties.
 Besides, red cabbages contain glucosinolates (a natural compound), which are broken down into isothiocyanate compounds.
 These compounds have anti-cancer effects and may reduce the risk of bladder, breast, colon, and prostate cancers (2).

 Studies suggest that young shoots of red cabbage have higher antioxidant activity and are richer in vitamin C, polyphenolic compounds, and carotenoids.
-The juice of these young shoots was found to effectively reduce the proliferation of cancer cells better than that of the mature vegetable (3).
+The juice of these young shoots was found to be more effective in cancer prevention than that of the mature vegetable (3).

 Red cabbage extract is also linked with a high death rate of cancerous cells.
 However, the extract was also said to have a cytotoxic (causing damage to living cells) effect and must be used at concentrations lower than 6.4 mg/ml (4).